eudoxia0/eudoxia0.github.io/article/_posts/2026-08-20-the-trajectory-of-automation.md

     [an]: https://en.wikipedia.org/wiki/Antikythera_mechanism
 ---

 > Live?
-Our servants can do that for us.
+Our servants will do that for us.
 >
 > — [_Axël_][axel], [Auguste Villiers de l'Isle-Adam][adam]